hyperledger-archives/burrow/README.md

 On Ubuntu: `sudo apt-get install git mercurial libgmp3-dev`

-Then download [godep](https://github.com/tools/godep).
-It is needed for dependency management.
-It is recommended to set up a separate workspace for this project.

-`go get github.com/tools/godep`

-Next you pull in the code.
-It uses godep so I would recommend making a new workspace:
+Next you pull in the code:

-`go get github.com/eris-ltd/erisdb`
+`go get github.com/eris-ltd/eris-db/cmd/erisdb`

-It's gonna say no buildable sources but that's fine.
-Just cd into `$GOPATH/src/github.com/eris-ltd/erisdb` and run: `$ godep restore`

-After that, run `$ go install ./cmd/erisdb`
-This will build the `erisdb` executable and put it in `$GOPATH/bin`, which should be on your PATH.
+This will build and install the `erisdb` executable and put it in `$GOPATH/bin`, which should be on your PATH.
 If not, then add it.

 To run `erisdb`, just type `$ erisdb /path/to/working/folder`